 The first edition of One Continuous Picnic: A History of Australian Eating propounded the idea that Australian cuisine developed from the need for portable food during early colonial days.
-With a PhD in the sociology of cuisine from Flinders University, Symons brought an academic approach to the subject of food in Australia.
+Symons was the first to bring an academic approach to the subject of food in Australia.
 An updated edition was published in 2007.
+More

 Coles began to trial the scanning of barcodes at checkouts.